-The adoption of open source has had a significant impact on software development over the past few decades.
-As those principles influence overall platform design, Intel continues to expand the use of open source in platform firmware development.
-Events like the Open Source Firmware Conference (OSFC) allow Intel to engage with the community on a broad set of platform solutions.
+The adoption of open source has had a significant impact on software development over the past few decades, and Intel continues to expand the use of open source in platform firmware development.

-The primary project under TianoCore is the second generation EFI Development Kit (EDK II), but the community also supports development tools and test frameworks.
+EDK II is the primary project under TianoCore is, but the community also supports development tools and test frameworks.
 The MicroPython Test Framework for UEFI was recently contributed to TianoCore, providing a Python* port optimized for constrained environments.
-Python scripts for UEFI are also utilized by CHIPSEC, a framework for analyzing the security of PC platforms including hardware, system firmware (BIOS/UEFI), and platform components.
+Python scripts for UEFI are also used by CHIPSEC, a framework for analyzing the security of PC platforms including hardware, system firmware (BIOS/UEFI), and platform components.

-Intel is also opening other aspects of firmware, introducing the Sound Open Firmware (SOF) project in March 2018.
-This provides fully-customizable open source firmware for all Intel hardware platforms, providing full code transparency for debugging and development.
-SOF firmware and drivers are platform-agnostic, simplifying porting and integration with other hardware platforms and DSP architectures.
+Intel also open sourced the Sound Open Firmware (SOF) project.
+SOF provides fully-customizable firmware for all Intel® hardware platforms, delivering full code transparency for debugging and development.
+SOF firmware and drivers are platform-agnostic, simplifying porting and integration with other hardware platforms and digital signal processor (DSP) architectures.

 Intel’s ability to deliver broad-market solutions means our customers use a variety of firmware solutions, based on their platform requirements.
 While most off-the-shelf platforms ship use UEFI to maximize compatibility, specialized platforms may launch their software payload with coreboot*, LinuxBoot*, or a custom bootloader for tighter integration.
 No matter the solution, Intel customers expect their silicon to be properly initialized and behave consistently across solutions.

 Intel FSP is a key component of Intel® Slim Bootloader, a new scalable firmware solution for Internet of Things (IoT) devices.
-Slim Bootloader which bring simplicity is ideal for integrated industrial IoT solutions and real-time operating systems (RTOS) with minimal firmware requirements.
-Slim Bootloader provides a codebase optimized for fast boot while leveraging EDK II libraries.
+Slim Bootloader is ideal for integrated industrial IoT solutions and real-time operating systems with minimal firmware requirements.
+Slim Bootloader provides a code-base optimized for fast boot while leveraging EDK II libraries.